KOMO, aviation contractor to pay $40 million to 2 men injured in 2014 crash of news helicopter

 “As we were landing, he says, ‘I hate landing up here, but we have to land here because this is where we’re supposed to refuel,’ ” Ellenwood testified.

 Ellenwood added that the station’s news director swore at him when he initially refused to refuel at the station’s helipad because of his worries about how KOMO maintained its fuel system.
-He also testified that his concerns about landing above “very busy streets” led him to leave a note in his home safe with instructions for his wife if he died in an crash, and that he once refused the station’s order to land at the helipad after a snowstorm.
+He also testified that his concerns about landing above “very busy streets” led him to leave a note in his home safe with instructions for his wife if he died in a crash, and that he once refused the station’s order to land at the helipad after a snowstorm.

 “I didn’t want to blow snow off the roof and hit somebody on the ground with snow falling, I don’t know, 70 or 80 feet,” Ellenwood said.